fatbrother/Platform-for-problem-solving/README.md

 To run the app

 - Check you have installed the above
-- run `flutter doctor` and solve problems
+- Run `flutter doctor` and solve problems
 - Clone the repository
 - Open the project in IDE
 - Open the terminal and `cd route/to/project/folder`